andycroll/andycroll.com/_posts/2023/2023-02-27-consider-find_each-for-active-record-assocation-loops.md

 ## Use…

-…use `.find_each` to more efficiently load records from the database:
+…`.find_each` to more efficiently load records from the database:

 ```ruby
 post.comments.find_each do |comment|